Uber sells its Xchange Leasing portfolio to car leasing startup Fair

 This isn’t a completely left-field idea.
 Even if the price of autonomous and other next-generation cars comes down over time, there are many in the automotive market who question whether they will ever be as affordable to the mass market as cars are today.

 Still to come will be what the two plan to do outside the U.S., where Fair has yet to expand but wants to.

 “International markets are definitely in our plans,” he said, noting that existing regulations for leasing in places like Europe will make entry relatively painless.
 This could potentially involve expanding its relationship with Uber, or using international markets to work out partnerships with others in the space, given that Uber is not always the dominant player in every country.

 From what we understand, Fair has also secured and closed more funding, but Painter declined to talk about that in our interview.
 However, that funding could, in part, be used for an international push.

 Fair’s existing business model is predicated on the idea of an “all-in” service, where customers’ monthly fee for leasing a vehicle also includes maintenance and some roadside assistance, with the option also of purchasing insurance through the platform, “both to protect the driver and protect our assets.”
+This is the company’s first acquisition, after a deal early in its life fell through to buy the assets of failed car selling and buying app Beepi.

-It’s not clear how many from Xchange Leasing will be joining Fair as part of this deal.
-There were 500 employees working in the unit under Uber, and reports say that the number going to Fair will be around 150.
+It’s not clear how many staff from Xchange Leasing will be joining Fair as part of this deal.
+There were 500 employees working in the unit under Uber, and reports in December alleged that the number going to Fair will be around 150.

 Featured Image: Spencer Platt/Getty Images